MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 1. Ask about the EmailService performance characteristics.

-    Submit this prompt to analyze the email service:
+    For example, submit this prompt to analyze the email service:

     ```text
     Analyze the EmailService class for performance issues.
 How does the email sending process impact overall application performance and what improvements could be made?